akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 # Specific properties of attributes

-An attribute can have several specific properties: it can have a value per channel, per locale, be locale specific, be read-only _(Enterprise Edition only)_
+An attribute can have several specific properties: it can have a value per channel, per locale, be locale specific, be read-only _(Enterprise Edition only)_.

 ::: info
 You can mix and match attribute properties to achieve a powerful result.